 During severe winter weather, assessments are made to establish if it's safe for collection and street cleaning crews to carry out their normal duties.
 If there are no concerns, crews proceed with collection and cleaning duties where possible.

-Please contact Doncaster Council's Customer Services team on 01302 736000 if you wish to discuss any issue with Bin Collections or visit the following web page: Green and Black Wheeled Bins and Green Box Collections.
+Please contact Doncaster Council's Customer Services team on 01302 736000 if you wish to discuss any issue with Bin Collections or visit the following web page: Waste and recycling

 Stay warm in your home

 Keeping the heating on in winter is really important for keeping warm and well.
 In winter, 10 people in Doncaster die each week from being too cold in their own home.
 These deaths aren't from hypothermia, but from sitting and sleeping in cold rooms which causes existing medical conditions to get much worse and increases risk of heart attacks, strokes, and other life threatening illnesses.

 To keep warm and well in winter, heat your home to at least 18°C. Wear lots of thinner layers, which will keep you warmer than one thick layer.
-Try not to sit still for than an hour - take regular breaks to make a hot drink and move around a bit.
+Try not to sit still for more than an hour - take regular breaks to make a hot drink and move around a bit.

 Make sure your house is well insulated to keep heating costs down.
 The Energy Team can provide information on insulation grants and other energy efficiency schemes.